nuremics/nuremics-labs/README.md

 From here, you're ready to build your custom **Apps** within your own `nuremics-labs` repository, tailored to your specific needs and use cases.

-🚀 This is your starting point to turn scientific ideas into robust, traceable, and reusable applications.<br>
+🚀 This is the starting point to turn your scientific ideas into robust, traceable, and reusable applications.<br>
 🌌 **May the source be with you.**